greebowarrior/nodetv/Milestones.md

 ## Setup & Installation update

-- Database: Use .env?
+- ~~Database: Use dotenv~~
+- Better config option than the global.config object?
+	- helper method?
+- Installation guide
 	- Guided setup page?
 Script?
-- Better config option than a global.config object?

 - Add URIs to returned documents?
 	- Enabled on Shows
 - R&D: Handle shows that now have less episodes in a season (i.e. Lucifer)